-- Relieve AF symptoms and improve patient’s quality of life
+- Relieving AF symptoms and improving the patient’s quality of life

-- Prevent blood clots to decrease the risk of stroke
+- Preventing blood clots to decrease the risk of stroke

-- Control the heart rate to allow the ventricles (lower heart chambers) enough time to fill with blood
+- Controlling the heart rate to allow the ventricles (lower heart chambers) enough time to fill with blood

-- Restore the heart rhythm to allow the atria (upper heart chambers) and ventricles to work together more efficiently
+- Restoring the heart rhythm to allow the atria (upper heart chambers) and ventricles to work together more efficiently

 Once atrial fibrillation is thought to be suppressed or treated, care must still be taken to monitor for recurrences of AF.
 Even if there are no symptoms, atrial fibrillation may cause a stroke.
 It is important to talk to Dr. Smith about which treatment options are right for you.